phcom/fastlab/README.md

 For more information about FastAPI, you can visit the [FastAPI documentation](https://fastapi.tiangolo.com/).

+For more information about Docker, you can visit the [Docker documentation](https://docs.docker.com/).

+For more information about Docker Compose, you can visit the [Docker Compose documentation](https://docs.docker.com/compose/).

+For more information about Tortoise ORM, you can visit the [Tortoise ORM documentation](https://tortoise.github.io/).

 ## Usage

+> [!WARNING]
+> **Before** running the project, go to the `__main__.py` file and choose the run command that fits your case, commenting the other.

 To run the project, use the following command: